datahai/serverlesssqlpooltools/README.md

 These are utility scripts for various operations in Azure Synapse Analytics Serverless SQL Pools.

+---

+##createviewsdynamically.sql
-**createviewsdynamically** can use source metadata to construct a CREATE VIEW statement dynamically.
+Can use source metadata to construct a CREATE VIEW statement dynamically.

+##dataprocessed.sql
-**dataprocessed.sql** shows how much data has been processed vs the daily/weekly/monthly limits set.
+Shows how much data has been processed vs the daily/weekly/monthly limits set.

+##externaltablemetadata.sql
-**externaltablemetadata.sql** shows the metadata attached to an External Table such as file formats and data source.
+Shows the metadata attached to an External Table such as file formats and data source.

+##showerrorfiles.sql
-**showerrorfiles.sql** creates a view to show errors logged as part of the OPENROWSET ERRORFILE_LOCATION and ERRORFILE_DATA_SOURCE error handling process.
+Creates a view to show errors logged as part of the OPENROWSET ERRORFILE_LOCATION and ERRORFILE_DATA_SOURCE error handling process.